LBHackney-IT/social-care-architecture/README.md

 # Social Care System Architecture

-This [site](https://lbhackney-it.github.io/social-care-architecture/) is a "central landing zone" to document and share the architecture of the Social Care System.
+This [site](https://lbhackney-it.github.io/social-care-architecture/) is a "central landing zone" to document and share the architecture of the Hackney Social Care System.

 It's built using [Docusaurus](https://docusaurus.io).

 ## Table of contents